 Talk to the mother of any teenager, and they will give you the same advice: make sure your child knows they can talk to you — that no matter what has happened, they can always come to you and talk to you.

-While conversation starters aren’t THE answer to open-communication, they can be an important piece of the puzzle.
+While conversation starters aren’t THE answer to open communication, they can be an important piece of the puzzle.
 These questions are designed to get to know your child on an even deeper level and to discuss things you might not think about otherwise — things about resiliency, critical thinking, and emotions.

 Make conversations with your child a judgment-free zone.
 Before you begin, tell yourself to practice active listening — listening without giving advice or your opinion.
 If your child asks the question back to you or you take turns asking questions, answer those.
 But when your child is answering — simply Listen.
 Pause.
 Think.

+Remember, there is no such thing as a wrong answer!
 If your child’s answer isn’t what you were expecting, ask a follow-up question, or make a note to yourself that a book about the topic would be a good read-together activity.
 Perhaps you discover your child has a fear you didn’t know about or that they have a bias you need to address.
 Note it and then decide to thoughtfully approach it at another time.
 In the moment of the conversation itself, simply listen.

 There is really no more beautiful gift than holding space for your child’s thoughts and fears — their hopes and dreams.
 Hold that space for your child’s heart and mind.